Musée du Luxembourg: opening hours, prices, access... everything you need to know before visiting the museum

 The Musée du Luxembourg, located in the heart of the Latin Quarter in Paris, is a leading cultural destination, renowned for its thematic and original program.
 Opened in 1750, it was the first French museum open to the public, and established itself as the leading museum of contemporary art as early as 1818.
 Although it has no permanent collections, the museum regularly hosts eagerly-awaited exhibitions focusing on themes linked to its history.

-The Musée du Luxembourg's history is closely linked to that of the Palais du Luxembourg, its first location, and of the Senate, responsible for the construction of the present building in 1884.
+The history of the Musée du Luxembourg is closely linked to that of the Palais du Luxembourg, its first location, and the Senate, which was responsible for the construction of the present building in 1884.
 In its early days, the museum exhibited royal collections, including works by masters such as Leonardo da Vinci, Titian and Rembrandt.
 After several phases of closure and reopening, the facility was renovated in 2012, with a new interior layout and recycled cardboard furniture, designed by Shigeru Ban and Jean de Gastines, the architects of the Centre Pompidou-Metz.

-How much does a ticket for the museum's exhibitions cost?
+How much does a ticket to the museum cost?

-To see the current exhibition, you'll need to pay €15.50 for the full rate, €11.50 for the reduced rate (16-25 years, large families, unemployed).
+To discover the exhibition of the moment, you'll need to pay €15.50 for the full rate, €11.50 for the reduced rate (16-25 years, large families, unemployed).
 Please note that the museum is only open during the exhibition period, that immediate entry tickets and Escales Sesame Passes can be purchased at the on-site ticket offices, and that reservations are recommended but not compulsory, with the exception of group visits.

 How to get to the Musée du Luxembourg :